biinlab/bibliotouch/README.md

 ### Server initial import
 `npm --prefix ./bibliotouch-server/ run flush`
+This will empty the index when run and then is going to look for a mysql server to import documents from.
+Once the import from the mysql server is done it is going to update its records using the Koha OAIPMH url given in the config file.

 ### Server test
 `npm --prefix ./bibliotouch-server/ test`
+This will run the Express server and check that the homepage is showing

 ### Server start
 `npm --prefix ./bibliotouch-server/ start`
+This will start the web server and a bunch of processes to make sure the index is kept updated.
+1. Update from the Koha OAIPMH endpoint (using the date from `data/lastUpdate.json` file)
+    1. Authorities tree (`models/authorities.js`) is going to be updated
+    2. Themes (`models/themes.js`) are recalculated
+2. Set a cron job (editable in config file) to update again
+3. Start the Express server

 The website is then available on [http://localhost:8080](http://localhost:8080)